Absalon-class frigate: History

 The ships were named after two brothers, Esbern Snare and archbishop Absalon, who led the naval campaigns in the 12th century against the Wends, a group of pagan Slavs in northern Germany.

 Production started at Odense Steel Shipyard on 30 April 2003, with the lead ship Absalon laid down on 28 November of that year.
 Esbern Snare followed on 24 March 2004; they were both launched later that year.
 They were delivered on 19 October 2004 and 17 April 2005 respectively, and commissioned on 10 January 2005 and 17 June 2005.
 At this point they had the StanFlex modules installed, but would have to wait until 2007 for full operational capability, with the installation of the 35mm CIWS, Mk32 torpedo launchers and Seagnat/SRBOC decoy systems.
+For political reasons, the ships were originally launched as "Flexible support ships" to avoid antagonising Russia after the end of the cold war.

 Among other upgrades the two ships of the Absalon class were fitted with the newer Terma Scanter 6002 to replace the Scanter 2001 in 2020.

-For political reasons, the ships were originally launched as "Flexible support ships" to avoid antagonising Russia after the end of the cold war.
+Reclassification

 On the 16th of October 2020, both ships were reclassed as anti-submarine warfare-frigates.
-Both ships will be upgraded with towed array sonars in addition to the existing, hull-mounted sonar and the Sikorsky SH-60 Seahawk helicopters will be equipped with dipping sonars, sonobuoys and torpedoes.
+Both ships will be upgraded with towed array sonars in addition to the existing, hull-mounted sonar.
+The Sikorsky SH-60 Seahawk helicopters will be equipped with dipping sonars, sonobuoys and torpedoes.
 This upgrade is expected to complete in 2026.